umautobots/LONER/README.md

 The results will be stored into `outputs/<experiment_name>_<timestamp>/` where `<experiment_name>` is set in the configuration file, and `<timestamp>=YYMMDD_hhmmss`

 ### Analyzing the Results
 Dense trajectories are stored to `<output_dir>/trajectory`.
-This will contain four files:
+This will contain three files:

 1. `estimated_trajectory.txt`: This is the dense trajectory as estimated by ClonerSLAM.
-KeyFrame poses are taken from the optimization result, and intermediate poses are taken by looking at the tracking results.
 2. `keyframe_trajectory.txt`: This includes only the keyframe poses.
 3. `tracking_only.txt`: This is the result of accumulating tracking before any optimization occurs.
-4. `online_estimates.txt`:

 ### Ablation Studies

-# Software Architecture
+## Software Architecture

 ### Code Organization